digital-futures-academy-se-2404-a/secret-diary-pair-programming-javascript-amy-ian/docs/Domain-Models.md

 ### Tests

-- [ ] entering the correct pin will unlock the diary
+- [x] entering the correct pin will unlock the diary
-- [ ] entering the incorrect pin will not unlock the diary
+- [x] entering the incorrect pin will not unlock the diary
-- [ ] entering an erroneous value is handled correctly
+- [x] entering an erroneous value is handled correctly
+- [x] entering a null value is handled correctly
-- [ ] getLockedStatus should return 'false' when the diary is locked and then unlocked
+- [x] getLockedStatus should return 'false' when the diary is locked and then unlocked

 ## User Story 5